marklagendijk/node-transip-dns-cli/README.md

   --privateKeyFile, -f  Path to the file containing your TransIp privateKey.  [string]

 Examples:
   list-dns --username="myusername" --privateKeyFile="private-key.pem" --domainName="example.nl"                                           List all DNS entries for the domain example.nl.
   list-dns --username="myusername" --privateKeyFile="private-key.pem" --domainName="example.nl" --domainName="example2.nl"                List all DNS entries for the domains example.nl and example2.nl.
-  update-dns --username="myusername" --privateKeyFile="private-key.pem" --domainName="example.nl" --dnsName="@"                              Update the content of the "@" DNS entry of "example.nl" to the public ip of the current machine. update-dns --username="myusername" --privateKeyFile="private-key.pem" --domainName="example.nl" --dnsName="@" --content="123.123.123.123"  Update the content of the "@" DNS entry of "example.nl" to "123.123.123.123". ddns-service --username="myusername" --privateKeyFile="private-key.pem" --domainName="example.nl" --dnsName="@"                            Keep updating the content of the "@" DNS entry of "example.nl" to the public ip of the current machine.
+  update-dns --username="myusername" --privateKeyFile="private-key.pem" --domainName="example.nl" --type="A"                              Update the content of all DNS entries with type "A" of "example.nl" to the public IPv4 address of the current machine. update-dns --username="myusername" --privateKeyFile="private-key.pem" --domainName="example.nl" --type="A" --type="AAAA"                Update the content of all DNS entries with type "A" or type "AAAA" of "example.nl" to the public IPv4 or IPv6 address of the current machine. update-dns --username="myusername" --privateKeyFile="private-key.pem" --domainName="example.nl" --name="@" --content="123.123.123.123"  Update the content of the "@" DNS entry of "example.nl" to "123.123.123.123". ddns-service --username="myusername" --privateKeyFile="private-key.pem" --domainName="example.nl" --type="A"                            Keep updating the content of all DNS entries with type "A" of "example.nl" to the public IPv4 address of the current machine. ddns-service --username="myusername" --privateKeyFile="private-key.pem" --domainName="example.nl" --type="A" --type="AAAA"              Keep updating the content of all DNS entries with type "A" or type "AAAA" of "example.nl" to the public IPv4 or IPv6 address of the current machine.
 ```

 #### list-dns